rHermes/adventofcode/README.md

 made a real difference here, but I know this can be done much faster, if I just figure out where my bug is in the indexing.

+#### 19

+Well, fuck me side ways, this was a real hard one!
+I spent a lot of time trying to solve both part 1 and part 2 one this one.
+I had to resort to using something called "codon" to be able to do this fast enough.

+In the beginning I tried to do a normal dynamic programming setup, but it didn't work, not even for part one.
+After switching to codon, I was able to get part 1, with the basic approach, but part two just wouldn't fall.

+I actually solved this on a plane to Doha!, 11km up in the air!
+I also submitted it there, as there was 1 hour of free wifi!
+This is really cool, as I have now done it in -5 degrees in a hammock and on a plane!

+One of the breakthroughs was realizing that I could most likely only consider buying one robot at a time.
+The text is kind of vague on this, but you can read from the fact that it says: "We have one fabricator".
+This allowed me to get part 1.

+For part two, the thing that made it feasible was me dropping the amount of states I have to discover.
+The key is that we always just have to think about what the next robot we are going to build is.
+And so we only have to consider when we can do that.
+The logic goes like this:

+If the next robot to build is an ore robot, then it makes no sense to wait longer than necessary.
+We gain nothing by doing it later than when we can do it.
+So we either buy it right now if we can, or we can skip ahead to a time when we can do it.
+This skips a lot of states in between

+Even with this, it take a long time, so I'll be interested in seeing how other people solved this fast!

 #### 17

 Very nice task, but it's not that hard once you realize what the trick is.
 One